Payment of Student Accounts

 Federal regulations require credit balances created by Title IV funds to be refunded within 14 days.
 Students who want credit balances retained by Simpson College for the academic year must give written authorization to the Business Office.

 Flex money left over at the end of the first semester will roll-over to the second semester.
-Unused blocks will not roll-over between semesters.
+Unused blocks will not roll-over between academic years.

 Students will be allowed to change their board plans during the first four weeks of the term.
 Board changes will be prorated to reflect the change.
 Flex dollars will also be prorated.